JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

    a while to stop if the data collection has got ahead of the graphic display of the data.
-9. Once collection is stopped you will see a plot or plots of the completed data collection and the name of the .csv file the raw data has been backed up to.
+9. Once collection is stopped you will see a plot or plots of the completed data collection and the name of the .html file the raw data has been backed up to.
+10. Should you accidentally clear the output of the collection results cell, rerunning it will regenerate the display.

 ### Displaying data